gbrouwer/tabula_portfolio/markdown/library.md

 #qs 100
 #qr
 #qc ../assets/resized_300x450_whiteborder/T3-zzgEACAAJ.png test
-#qc Gilbert 1900-1976 Ryle@The Concept of Mind; 0@This work has been selected by scholars as being culturally important and is part of the knowledge base of civilization as we know it.
+#qc Gilbert Ryle@The Concept of Mind@This work has been selected by scholars as being culturally important and is part of the knowledge base of civilization as we know it.
 This work is in the public domain in the United States of America, and possibly other nations.
 Within the United States, you may freely copy and distribute this work, as no entity (individual or corporate) has a copyright on the body of the work.
 Scholars believe, and we concur, that this work is important enough to be preserved, reproduced, and made generally available to the public.
 To ensure a quality reading experience, this work has been proofread and republished using a format that seamlessly blends the original graphical elements with text in an easy-to-read typeface.
 We appreciate your support of the preservation process, and thank you for being an important part of keeping this knowledge alive and relevant.
+#ql
+#qe

+#qs 100
+#qr
+#qc ../assets/resized_300x450_whiteborder/1L34DwAAQBAX.png test
+#qc Mizuko Ito@Algorithmic Rights and Protections for Children@One in three Internet users worldwide is a child, and what children see and experience online is increasingly shaped by algorithms.
+Though children’s rights and protections are at the center of debates on digital privacy, safety, and Internet governance, the dominant online platforms have not been constructed with the needs and interests of children in mind.
+The editors of this volume, Mizuko Ito, Remy Cross, Karthik Dinakar, and Candice Odgers, focus on understanding diverse children’s evolving relationships with algorithms, digital data, and platforms and offer guidance on how stakeholders can shape these relationships in ways that support children’s agency and protect them from harm.
+This book includes essays reporting original research on educational programs in AI relational robots and Scratch programming, on children’s views on digital privacy and artificial intelligence, and on discourses around educational technologies.
+Shorter opinion pieces add the perspectives of an instructional designer, a social worker, and parents.
+The contributing social, behavioral, and computer scientists represent perspectives and contexts that span education, commercial tech platforms, and home settings.
+They analyze problems and offer solutions that elevate the voices and agency of parents and children.
+Their essays also build on recent research examining how social media, digital games, and learning technologies reflect and reinforce unequal childhoods.
 #ql
 #qe

 #qs 100
 #qr